SevilayMuni/LGBM-homicide-prediction-app/README.md

-# 🕵🏻 Homicide Solve Prediction App 👩🏻‍💻
+# 🕵🏻 Justice Forecast: Solvability Analysis for Homicide Cases 👩🏻‍💻

 ## The project is dedicated to all murder victims and their families whose justice has not been served yet.